PaimaStudios/paima-game-templates/web-2.5/README.md

 ../.env
 ```

+We're also using `batcher` that has it's own configuration and should be deployed as a separate service.

 ## Environment Setup

 Config file `.env.development` is created during `npm run initialize` in the parent folder, based on `.env.example` in this project.
 This is an empty file that you need to fill in with your specific values, before running Paima Engine.